wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 }
 ```

 Is that going to work?

 It does.

 ![](@attachment/Clipboard_2020-02-04-13-16-53.png)

 That is because hoisting moves them to the top before it will actually run anything.

 So javascript rearranges the file and puts all the variable and function declarations at the top of the file.

 Why does that functionality exist?

 Wes hardly ever uses hoisting, he prefers to declare his functions before using them.

-Or when we get into modules, he prefers to put his separate functions in a module like util functions or math functions, and then import them as he needs them.
+When we get into modules, he prefers to put his separate functions in a module like util functions or math functions, and then import them as he needs them.

-One argument Wes has heard for hoisting being useful is people often prefer when opening up a file, say you open up `hoisting.js`, they much prefer to have what does this file do ffirst, and the nhow does this file do it.
+One argument Wes has heard for hoisting being useful is people often prefer when opening up a file, say you open up `hoisting.js`, they much prefer to first be able to see _what_ does this file do, and then _how_ does this file do it.

 That way if you are quickly jumping into a file, you can quickly see from the first couple of lines "what does this file do".
-We don't necessarily care how it works, we just want to know how it works.

-If you do care about what it does, you can go a bit further down into the file and see what it does.
+If you do care about how it does it, you can go a bit further down into the file and see what it does, as shown below 👇

 ```js
 /* What does this file do? */